 The biggest predators of house flies, apart from man, are spiders, toads, lizards and birds.
 Flight speed has been recorded as 2.0 metres per second with a wing beat of 190 per second.
 Compare this with other insects.

 Its mouthparts are soft and end in spongy pads, see above, and it feeds only on liquids.
 So how does it feed off a sugar lump or other solids?
 Well it regurgitates part of its last meal on to its next meal.
 This liquid and the enzymes in it soften and liquefy part of the solid which the fly then mops up.
+Part of its last meal may have been faeces, carrion or other rotting organic matter.
+This it vomits up with some of its gut bacteria.
 This is another way of spreading germs.
 Also it frequently defecates while feeding.

 It has been found that 5 million bacteria can be found on the body surface of a single adult!
 It has also been found that an individual will fly as far as 20 miles to reach a good source of food.
 So the fly that landed briefly on your sugar bowl or, even worse, on the rim of your glass, can easily have flown from any source of sewage or manure within a 20 mile radius.